Coronavirus News & Resources

 Learn more about the rights of students experiencing homelessness.
 If you have questions or need assistance, please fill out and submit this form or contact the Creative Minds homeless liaison, Miriam Kahn, at email@example.com.
 Note that we respect each family’s right to privacy and will keep shared information confidential.

-Creative Minds: Creative Minds is starting the 2020–21 school year on all-virtual schedule.
-While classes are being held remotely full time, we’re offering weekly deliveries of five breakfasts and five lunches to students enrolled in our meal-delivery program; registration is required to receive meals.
-Deliveries begin on Wednesday, September 2.
+Creative Minds: Creative Minds started the 2020–21 school year on all-virtual schedule.
+Until December 31, 2020, we’re offering weekly deliveries of seven breakfasts and seven lunches to students enrolled in our meal-delivery program and to any other children, younger than 18, in their households; registration is required to receive meals.
 Find more information and registration links at our Nutrition & Wellness page.

 DC Public Schools: Lunch and a shelf-stable breakfast are served to ALL students 18 and younger, Monday through Friday, 10:00 a.m.–2:00 p.m.
 Find more information here.